"No re-export to Russia": Legally Compliant Export Contracts

 (5) The [Importer/Buyer] shall immediately inform the [Exporter/Seller] about any problems in applying paragraphs (1), (2), or (3), including any relevant activities by third parties that could frustrate the purpose of paragraph (1).
 The [Importer/Buyer] shall make available to the [Exporter/Seller] information concerning compliance with the obligations under paragraph (1), (2), and (3) within two weeks of the simple request of such information.

 Paragraph 1 contains the obligation of the contract partner to refrain from selling, exporting, or re-exporting to Russia.
-An expansion or adaptation does not seem necessary at this point.
+An extension or adjustment does not appear necessary at this point.

-Paragraph 2 only includes a best efforts obligation.
-It seems more sensible to require the contract partner to pass on the obligations in the supply chain.
+Paragraph 2 contains only a best-efforts duty ("best efforts").
+It seems more sensible to oblige the contract partner to pass on the obligations in the supply chain.

-Paragraph 4 regulates which rights the exporter has in the event of a breach of duty by the contract partner.
+Paragraph 4 regulates which rights ("remedies") the exporter is entitled to in the event of the contract partner's breach of duty.

 Linguistically, some adjustments need to be made:

-• Initially, a serial comma must be added at crucial points throughout the entire clause (see highlights below), which can have both linguistic and legal implications in case of a dispute (as in this case).
+• First, a serial comma should be added throughout the entire clause at crucial points (see highlights below), which can have not only linguistic but also legal and economic implications in the event of a dispute (as in this case).

-• in paragraph 1 it must read "shall not sell, export, or re-export"
+• in paragraph 1 it should read "shall not sell, export, or re-export"

 • in paragraph 4 "Any violation of paragraphs (1), (2), or (3)"